 22.04.13.
 Steel mesh fence cordon.
 Gloucester St view, BNZ awaited demolition left.
 Isaac Theatre Royal restoration right

-Gloucester St / Colombo St / Cathedral Sq NZDF checkpoint: I could see N across Farmers demolition site to Armagh St Bridge & distant Court House.
-Backing Farmers demolition site & fronting Victoria Sq were ghosts: Craigs House & Victoria Square high rises awaiting demolitions.
-Forsyth Barr / Crowne Plaza Hotel loomed above the lot.
-Gloucester St, Chancery Arcade ghost was still weedy, awaiting demolition.
-Central Library ghost awaited demolition.
-All CERA demolitions on the block between Victoria Sq - Cathedral Sq & Colombo St - Oxford Tce would be for NZ National govt's / CCDU's Blueprint Convention Centre / Te Pae.
+Gloucester St / Colombo St / Cathedral Sq NZDF-checkpoint: Northwards I looked across Farmers demolition-site to Armagh St Bridge & distant Court House.
+Backing Farmers demolition-site & fronting Victoria Sq I saw more ruins: multi-storey Craigs House & multi-storey Victoria Square apartments awaiting demolitions.
+Forsyth Barr / Crowne Plaza Hotel loomed above the lot, awaiting repairs.
+In Gloucester St, Chancery Arcade ruin was still weedy, awaiting demolition.
+Central Library ruin also awaited demolition.
+CERA demolitions on the block between Victoria Sq to Cathedral Sq & Colombo St to Oxford Tce would be taken for CCDU's Blueprint Convention Centre / Te Pae.

 22.04.13.
 Steel mesh fence cordon.
 Gloucester St view, Farmers demolition site, abandoned Central Library left, abandoned Craigs House & Victoria Square middle, all awaited CERA demolitions for NZ National govts' / CCDU's Blueprint Convention Centre / Te Pae